telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-area-series.md

 - `StrokeThickness` (double)&mdash;Changes the width of the lines.
 - `Fill` (Color)&mdash;Changes the color for filling the area shapes.

-## Scatter Spline Area Series Example
+## ScatterSplineArea Series Example

-The following example shows how to create a `RadCartesianChart` with a Scatter Spline Area Series:
+The following example shows how to create a `RadCartesianChart` with a ScatterSplineArea Series:

 1. First, create the needed business objects, for example: